Xilinx/xoclv2/doc/cover-B.rst

 2. user physical function

-The patch series includes Documentation/xrt.rst which describes Alveo platform, XRT driver architecture and deployment model in more more detail.
+The patch series includes Documentation/xrt.rst which describes Alveo platform, XRT driver architecture and deployment model in more detail.

 Users compile their high level design in C/C++/OpenCL or RTL into FPGA image using Vitis https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html